ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 https://user-images.githubusercontent.com/2152766/137937281-7f71cacf-f591-494b-bbdc-14365b631000.mp4 controls

 !!! question "That's neat, but can you.."
-    I know exactly what you're thinking, I was thinking the exact same thing.
+    I know exactly what you're thinking, I was thinking the same thing.

     Can you link a solver to another solver that is also linked?
 So that I can build a *network* of simple solvers that all work together to form one *complex* solver?